rodoulak/desalsim/example/Tutorial.md

 However, simulation models of more than one technology can be combined to simulate and evaluate the performance of a treatment chain (desalination and brine treatment system).
 In this case, the output flow rates and stream concentrate are the input data for the next technology.

 Additionally, two example files are provided to demonstrate the usage of the simulation suite (see [Example Folder](example), [Example 1](example/example_1.py) and [Example 2](example/example_2.py)).
 These examples simulate and evaluate two different treatment chains, showcasing the integration of multiple technologies.
+The economic evaluation of the treatment chain is given in [Example 1](example/example_1.py) and in the [Economic Tutorial](example/Economic_Tutorial.md).
 Furthermore, a [comparison file](example/comparison.py) is included, where the results of the two examples are compared in terms of various parameters.
 Users can extend this comparison by adding more indicators as needed.

 **<u>Followed steps:</u>**<br>
 Step 1: Import required fucntions for process units in the treatment chain.<br>